15 Steps to Buying a House in California

 There are organizations in California that offer down payment assistance and first-time homebuyer programs to help make the dream of owning a home a reality.
 These are often loans in the form of a second mortgage with their own interest rates and payback requirements.
 Some programs available to low-to-moderate income homebuyers and first-time homebuyers include:

-• MyHome Assistance Program – There is a program for government loans and for conventional loans that offer deferred-payment junior loans for 3.5% and 3% respectively to help with the down payment and closing costs.
+• MyHome Assistance Program — This is a program for government loans and for conventional loans that offers deferred-payment junior loans for 3.5% and 3% respectively to help with the down payment and closing costs.

-Please note that these programs are subject to change and you will need to contact these entities directly for more information and to determine if you might qualify.
+Note: Individual program details frequently change.
+Please visit a company’s website for the most up-to-date information.
 Not all lenders offer these programs, and in some cases, a lender will need to be specifically approved to offer them.

 4. Shop for a mortgage and get preapproved